hannahdavantes/event-portal-v1/README.md

 - The project uses `concurrently` at the repo root to run both services for development.
 - For production you can build the client (`cd client && npm run build`) and serve static assets with any static host or integrate the built assets into Express if desired.

----

-If you want I can:

-- add `server/.env.example` (I can add it now),
-- add a `Makefile` or helpful npm scripts to streamline setup,
-- or add a short troubleshooting checklist for common environment problems.